JosephJvB/I-wanna-measure-the-js/readme.md

 Well in this case, it absolutely is.

 ### CURRENT:
-- can I get same string length reading without phantom
+- create json file of popular websites and their js content
-- done!
+- DONE

 ### Gotta-do-ems:
 - Design